-- verbose_name: A human-readable name for the Field. - mongo_name: The name of this field when stored in MongoDB. - primary_key: If True, this Field will be used for the id field when stored in MongoDB.
-Note that the mongo_name of the primary key field cannot be changed from id. - blank: If True, allow this field to have an empty value. - required: If True, do not allow this field to be unspecified. - default: The default value to use for this field if no other value has been given. - choices: A list of possible values for the field.
+- verbose name: A human-readable name for the Field. - mongo_name: The name of this field when stored in MongoDB. - primary_key: If True, this Field will be used for the id field when stored in MongoDB.
+Note that the mongo_name of the primary key field cannot be changed from id. - blank: If True, allow this field to have an empty value. - required: If True, do not allow this field to be unspecified. - default: The default value to use for this field if no other value has been given.
+If default is callable, then the return value of default () will be used as the default value. - choices: A list of possible values for the field.
 This can be a flat list, or a list of 2-tuples consisting of an allowed field value and a human-readable version of that value. - validators: A list of callables used to validate this Field's value.